 If you receive a positive cancer diagnosis for uterus, ovarian, or other cancers within the perennial region, contact our talcum powder attorneys.
 Talc or baby powder use, specifically from Johnson and Johnson, has a clear connection between cancer development in women who use it regularly.
 After that diagnosis, you may face trouble paying for medical bills, the loss of your job from the demands of treatment, and more.

 To handle your talcum powder personal injury case, contact our talcum powder attorneys.
 All too often, women use this powder as a relief for their skin and for self-care reasons, and it leads to cancer and treatment that derails their life.
 Take charge of your life, put the company responsible for misrepresenting this product under the spotlight, and have them take responsibility.
-With proper legal help from Dalimonte Rueb, you have a real chance to pursue compensation for the damages you’ve personally experienced.
+With proper legal help from Rueb Stoller Daniel, you have a real chance to pursue compensation for the damages you’ve personally experienced.